paulrobello/parllama/README.md

 ### v0.3.22

-* Add option to import markdown files into session
+* Add option to import markdown files into session via slash command /session.import and hot key ctrl+i
+* Added slash command /session.summarize to summarize and replace entire conversation into a single 1 paragraph message
+* Tree-sitter package no longer installed by default

 ### v0.3.21